 You may think of a root canal as something to avoid at all costs, but modern root canals don’t deserve their outdated reputation.
 This procedure saves teeth, relieves pain, and causes about the same level of discomfort as getting a filling.
-Sarah Kennealy, DDS, and the team at Graceful Smiles Dentistry, in Springfield, Virginia, perform root canals to repair damaged, decayed, or infected teeth.
+The team at Graceful Smiles Dentistry, in Springfield, Virginia, perform root canals to repair damaged, decayed, or infected teeth.
 Don’t let your toothache wait.
 Schedule an appointment online or by calling the office today.

 A root canal is a procedure to treat infected or damaged dental pulp.
 Dental pulp is the soft area in the center of your teeth made up of nerves and tissues.
 When you undergo a root canal, your dentist removes the pulp from the affected tooth, then fills and reseals it.

 If your tooth is in danger, a root canal can restore it to good health and function.
 Dental pulp helps you detect hot and cold sensations, but your tooth can survive without it.
 You don’t need dental pulp to chew food and perform other tasks.